admarty/macos-iso-builder/README.md

 * Uses GitHub Actions to download official macOS installers directly from Apple servers and create true DVD-format macOS installer ISO files.
 * The generated ISOs are compatible with **Proxmox VE**, **QEMU**, **VirtualBox**, and **VMware**.

+> [!Note]
+> Due to high usage, please use the **“Build macOS Recovery ISO image”** workflow instead of the full installer.
+This workflow runs much faster compared to the full installer ISO.
+> You can create the full macOS installer ISO locally on your macOS VM using [OpenCore-ISO/Create_macOS_ISO.command](https://github.com/LongQT-sea/OpenCore-ISO/blob/main/Create_macOS_ISO.command).

+---

 ## 📦 Usage

 ### Running the Workflow

 1. **Fork** this repository.
 2. Go to the **Actions** tab in your forked repository.
+3. Click the green **“I understand my workflows, go ahead and enable them”** button.
 3. Select the **“Build macOS Installer ISO image”** workflow.
 4. Click the **“Run workflow”** button.
 5. Set the inputs: